When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Experiments

 \subsection{Main Results}

-\paragraph{Asymmetric Realizability of SER.} Figure~\ref{fig:small-bidir-ser} validates that \emph{the coefficient reuse trait of shared-basis tokenizer transplant operators creates a exploitable geometric loophole}.
-The dumbbell plots clearly visualize the \textbf{asymmetric realizability gap}.
-In almost every pair, the attack achieves high SER on the base model (filled markers) while remaining statistically inert in the donor (open markers).
+\textbf{Asymmetric Realizability of SER.} Figure~\ref{fig:small-bidir-ser} validates the central prediction: coefficient reuse creates a donor/base realizability gap that is visible in sequence emission.
+Across the 20-pair lightweight clique, $10/20$ pairs reach $\mathrm{SER}_{\max}\ge 0.5$ on at least one prompt pool while keeping donor $\mathrm{SER}_{\max}\le 0.05$, and $13/20$ reach $\mathrm{SER}_{\max}\ge 0.2$ at the same donor threshold (filled vs.~open markers in Figure~\ref{fig:small-bidir-ser}).
+The gap is formalized by the GSVD feasibility condition in Theorem~\ref{thm:exact-asymmetric-realizability} (Appendix~\ref{app:asymmetric-realizability}).
 For instance, in the Q2-0.5B$\leftarrow$Min-3B transfer, the attack forces perfect emission ($\text{SER}=1.0$) on the GSM8K prompt set, yet remains completely silent ($\text{SER}=0.0$) in the donor.
-This gap occurs because our optimization creates a token that hides in the donor's geometric ``blind spots" (ensuring inertness) but automatically aligns with a high-salience direction in the base model once the coefficients are reused.

-\paragraph{Stealth in Donor Utility.} To further validate the stealthiness of our attack, we compare the utility of the \textbf{patched donor} against the \textbf{pretrained donor}.
-Figure~\ref{fig:small-bidir-donor-util-id} shows that the post-patch performance sits almost perfectly on the identity line relative to the pretrained baseline, indicating negligible regression.
+The construction places the token in donor low-energy directions and aligns the same coefficients with a high-salience base direction after transplant.
+The geometric theorems characterize sufficient conditions under which the asymmetry is realizable; per-pair SER values depend on additional model-specific factors not captured by the GSVD coordinates alone.

+\textbf{Donor Utility Preservation.} Figure~\ref{fig:small-bidir-donor-util-id} compares the patched donor against the original donor and shows post-patch utility on the identity line.
 For example, the Min-3B donor maintains its exact MMLU score ($0.24\pm.01$) and Wikitext perplexity ($93.9$).
-This confirms that our optimization succeeds in keeping the token statistically inert: by forcing orthogonality to the donor's principal components, we prevent any interference with the model's functional features.

-\paragraph{Base Utility.} From Figure~\ref{fig:small-bidir-base-util-slope}, we observe that the majority of base-side utility loss is attributable to the underlying transplant mechanism itself, rather than our specific injection.
-When compared directly to the \textbf{clean transplant baseline}, the \textbf{attacked base} largely maintains performance parity.
-Slight additional degradation is observed only in high-SER scenarios, which is an expected consequence of the breaker token occasionally interrupting the natural generation flow.
+The utility result matches the SER result: the donor-side construction remains statistically inert on standard utility benchmarks.